cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 at large.

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?
+A8. db.exec_prepared() returns a pg object which is an array of hashes.
+The id is accessed by looking into the start of the pg array and accessing the id field of the hash and turning it into an int.
+Once this is done, you set the returned id to @id instance variable.

 Q9.
 Why do we use prepared statements when performing database operations?